wp-plugins/calculated-fields-form/README.txt

 A: You can publish the forms into pages and posts.
 The shortcode can be also placed into the template.
 Other versions of the plugin also allow publishing it as a widget.

+= Q: Can I create global variables to be used in the equations? =

+A: Yes, it is possible create global variables in javascript through the shortcode of the plugin.
+For example, in the following shortcode [CP_CALCULATED_FIELDS id=1 myvar=4], the id=1 identifies the form to be loaded, and myvar=4 will be a global variable in javascript with value 4, that may be used in the equations.

+If your form includes the numeric field: "fieldname1", and a calculated field.
+The equation for the calculated field could be fieldname1*myvar

 = Q: Is the form processing an option, for example, to email the form data and calculated results? =